mainde/klipper-moonraker-tapo/README.md

 ![image](https://github.com/mainde/klipper-moonraker-tapo/assets/14027750/0227d972-d46c-45f4-98c7-80764b22b9da)

-There's no proper support for Tapo smart plugs in Moonraker, the only solution I've seen wanted me to install Home Assistant which feels a bit much.
+👎 There's no proper support for Tapo smart plugs in Moonraker, the only solution I've seen wanted me to install Home Assistant which feels a bit much.

-There is a Python library for controlling Tapo smart plugs which is extremely easy to use and works well, however somehow Moonraker does not allow running arbitrary script on its host, or I couldn't find a way to do it, which is quite bizarre.
-Klipper can run macros, but these only run if the MCU is connected, which requires the power to be on in the first place.
+👎 There is a Python library for controlling Tapo smart plugs which is extremely easy to use and works well, however somehow Moonraker does not allow running arbitrary script on its host, or I couldn't find a way to do it, which is quite bizarre.

+👎 Klipper can run macros, but these only run if the MCU is connected, which requires the power to be on in the first place.

-Luckily the `power` section of Moonraker's config allows arbitrary http requests (even if `type: http` is, confusingly, not explicitly called out as supported in the documentation), a Python script with a tiny HTTP server attached can be used to control the smart plug, creating the following abomination:
+🍀 Luckily the `power` section of Moonraker's config allows arbitrary http requests (even if `type: http` is, confusingly, not explicitly called out as supported in the documentation), a Python script with a tiny HTTP server attached can be used to control the smart plug, creating the following abomination:
-Mainsail/Fluidd -> Moonraker -> Python HTTP Server using _(a fork of)_ PyP100 -> Tapo Smart Plug
+- Mainsail/Fluidd ➡ Moonraker ➡ Python HTTP Server using _(a fork of)_ PyP100 ➡ Tapo Smart Plug

 Here's how:
-1. Install the Python package "PyP100", specifically this fork https://github.com/almottier/TapoP100 because https://pypi.org/project/PyP100/ is unmaintained and does not work anymore due to changes to the authentication mechanism.
+1. Install the Python package "PyP100", specifically this fork https://github.com/almottier/TapoP100 because https://pypi.org/project/PyP100/ is unmaintained and does not work anymore due to changes to the Tapo authentication mechanism.

    `pip3 install git+https://github.com/almottier/TapoP100.git@main`
 2. I had to change one file after installing the PyP100 fork, `/home/pi/.local/lib/python3.9/site-packages/PyP100/PyP100.py` on line 39, make the exception string use only one line, like so: